KILTprotocol/spec-ext-credential-api/readme.md

         const session = await extension.startSession(dAppName, dAppDID, challenge);

         // Resolve the `session.identity` DID and use its public key, own private key, and the nonce
-        // to decrypt `session.encryptedChallenge` and confirm that it equals to the original challenge.
+        // to decrypt `session.encryptedChallenge` and confirm that it’s equal to the original challenge.
         // This verification must happen on the server-side.

         return session;